my-realm/musings/inaccessible-information.md

 ---

-- Here is a nice introductory video by YouTuber *Tibees* about higher as well as fractal dimensions, and hyperspheres - [Understand Hyperspheres](https://www.youtube.com/watch?v=LA4RRdfvXIo)
+- Here is a nice introductory video by YouTuber *Tibees* about higher as well as fractal dimensions, and hyperspheres: [Understand Hyperspheres](https://www.youtube.com/watch?v=LA4RRdfvXIo)

-- And here are a set of videos by YouTuber *mtbdesignworks* with a more visual approach to exploring 4D objects, via computer aided design - [4D Toys](https://www.youtube.com/@mtbdesignworks/videos)
+- And here are a set of videos by YouTuber *mtbdesignworks* with a more visual approach to exploring 4D objects, via computer aided design: [4D Toys](https://www.youtube.com/@mtbdesignworks/videos)